Welcome from our Program Director

 A plenary lecture end the didactic sessions.
 Plenary lectures include institutional topics, outside speakers, resident presentations, resident-led board review, or faculty presentations.
 Individual residents provide at least one plenary lecture per year in the second or third year.

-Journal clubs, mortality and morbidity, and grand rounds presentation round out the educational experience.
+Journal clubs, mortality and morbidity, and grand rounds presentations round out the educational experience.